-There is limited information about long term effects for children exposed to low dose aspirin during pregnancy.
+There are not many studies about long term effects for children exposed to low dose aspirin during pregnancy.
 However, studies have not found an increased risk for problems with physical or mental development for infants at 18 months of age.
 Another study that looked at children up to 5 years of age who were born very early (before 33 weeks) and who were exposed to low dose aspirin during pregnancy did not find an effect on learning or behavioral skills compared to unexposed children.

 Can I take low doses of aspirin while I am breastfeeding?

 Regular strength aspirin is not the pain reliever of choice during breastfeeding.
+However, the occasional use of low dose aspirin (75 mg daily to below 300 mg daily) would not be expected to increase risks to a breastfeeding infant.
 Only small amounts of low dose aspirin enter the breast milk.
-The occasional use of low dose aspirin (81mg daily to below 300mg daily) would not be expected to increase risks to a breastfeeding infant.

-This is not the case with taking higher amounts of aspirin, where there is some concern about the medication’s ability to reduce blood clotting and, in some cases where infection is present, cause liver damage to the baby.
+There is some concern with the use of high dose aspirin since this medication can lower the body’s ability to clot blood and, in some cases where infection is present, cause liver damage to the baby.
 These effects are not likely with low dose aspirin but aspirin eliminates from the infant body more slowly than from an adult’s body, so levels in the infant’s body could increase over time with long term use.
-In some cases treatment with low dose aspirin may be required by your health care provider.
+For some women, treatment with low dose aspirin may be recommended by your healthcare provider.

 What if the father of the baby is taking low doses of aspirin?